joshuah04/ValMapControl/README.md

 The system combines YOLO object detection with custom CNN classifiers to achieve enhanced accuracy in agent identification.

+**Note** This program only visualizes PLAYER vision, it doesn't take into account utility vision(trips, turrets, cameras).

 ![Screenshot of tracking](images/tracker_image.png)
 ![Screenshot of visualizer](images/visualizer_image.png)